AngleProtocol/angle-docs/new-module/README.md

 * Easier to add new collaterals
 * Users can keep exposure to their collateral tokens while using agEUR

-These advantages will help further expand Angle and its agTokens, both in terms of the stablecoins issued, their volume, and the chains and networks where they can be issued/redeemed.
+These advantages help further expand Angle and its agTokens, both in terms of the stablecoins issued, their volume, and the chains and networks where they can be issued/redeemed.
 It has been designed to work hand in hand with the current one, and strenghten the Angle Protocol.
-AgTokens, like agEUR, will be fully interoperable between both modules.
+AgTokens, like agEUR, are fully interoperable between both modules.

 ## Expanding agTokens